Key IoT Trends for 2022 and Beyond: Multiple Radio Access Technology (Multi-RAT)

 Several competing wireless technologies have been implemented, but individually they do not have the capacity or harmonization to support the broad range of internet of things devices, leading to a fragmented landscape that is not end-user-friendly.

-- the ability to support every type of IoT solution and use case
+- Ability to support every type of IoT solution and use case

-- the ability to be used as a personal area network (PAN), local area network (LAN), neighborhood area network (NAN), or wide area network (WAN)
+- Ability to be used as a personal area network (PAN), local area network (LAN), neighborhood area network (NAN), or wide area network (WAN)

 5G promises to deliver the capacity required to support large volumes of IoT connections, but the full implementation of the fifth-generation cellular networking technologies is still many years off.
 In the meantime, stakeholders are exploring solutions for harmonizing IoT connectivity among the heterogeneous technologies that are currently in use.